commodity-js/commodity/packages/supplier/README.md

 ### Context switching

 Use `$[serviceId].resupply()` to load a service in a different context.
 Example use cases: Impersonate another user, or run a query in a db transaction instead of the default db session.
+The parent supplies in $ are preserved, you just need to overwrite what you want to change or add.

 ```typescript
 // Wallet service that depends on user session